deepakmeena78/deepakmeena78/README.md

 - 🔭 *I’m currently working on [Scrap Second Life]

-- 🏫 *I'm currently bachelor of science vikram university ujjain.* <br>
+- 🏫 "I'm currently pursuing a Bachelor of Science degree at Vikram University, Ujjain."* <br>

 - 🤝 *I’m currently learning **mern js***

 - 👀 *I’m interested in ...Know New things*

-- 👯 *I’m looking to collaborater*
+- 👯 *I’m looking to collaborate*

 <!--- 🤝 I’m looking for help with [kdsjs](kjsd) -->